Lifecycle

 - Each process has a long lifecycle.

-- Each process can handle multiple requests within its lifecycle.
+- Each process can handle multiple requests during its lifecycle.

 stop